bplank/bilstm-aux/README.md

 ~20\%).
 You can activate it with:

 ``
-python src/bilty.sh --dynet-autobatch 1
+python src/structbilty.sh --dynet-autobatch 1
 ``

 #### Major changes:

-- major refactoring in internal data handling
+- major refactoring of internal data handling
+- renaming to `structbilty`
 - `--pred-layer` is no longer required
 - a single `--model` options handles both saving and loading model parameters
 - the option of running a CRF has been added
 - the tagger can handle additional lexical features (see our DsDs paper, EMNLP 2018) below
+- grouping of arguments
+- `simplebilty` is deprecated (still available in the [former release](https://github.com/bplank/bilstm-aux/releases/tag/v1.0)

 #### Todo